kmlawson/skills-in-transnational-history/seminars.md

 2. Please attempt to install [Cytoscape](http://www.cytoscape.org/) on your laptop if you can and look over some of these [Cytoscape Tutorials](https://github.com/miriamposner/cytoscape_tutorials)

-**Suggestions for Play and Exploration**

-If you are interested in exploring more quantitative approaches to Network Analysis, using R, then you can explore the DataCamp courses for this in R (Network Analysis in R, Network Science in R: A Tidy Approach).
-I would also suggest you take a look at Barabási's textbook *Network Science* to tackle the methodological foundations.

 **Reading**